 Banbury Town Centre and it’s small traders are working hard to revitalise the area and they deserve the support of local and national government.
 In the market square we’ve seen a once thriving community of stall-holders squeezed into an ever diminishing space with little or no consultation.

 Meanwhile in Bicester, the town is struggling to deal with yet more expansion of the behemoth that Bicester village has become.

 We need to see proper, workable plans to support town centres and less capitulation to large developers building mall after mall outside towns.

 We need a realistic, transparent review of business rates that reflects the reality of life on the high street today and takes into account the fluctuations in trade from year to year.

 Finally we need to halt the unfettered and largely manipulated commercial property market where landlords often leave properties empty rather than accept a realistic rent for them.

-As an MP I’d fight for independent retailers and our high streets to make sure that we still have town centres to be proud of.
+I will always fight for independent retailers and our high streets to make sure that we still have town centres to be proud of.
 I’m not looking backwards, trying to re-create the shopping experience of the past.
 I’m looking to see the modern shopping landscapes that have been pioneered by malls brought into high street environments.